OmniWildcard/Omni-s_World/Mod Lists/End Times Challenge/Readme.md

 # Welcome to the "End Times" Challenge Mod List!
-![ETC Mod Page Thumbnail](https://github.com/user-attachments/assets/55b5266a-cbd1-481f-a310-b61dd969459b)
+![ETC Mod Page Thumbnail](https://github.com/user-attachments/assets/55b5266a-cbd1-481f-a310-b61dd969459b) [!]
+Warning - This list requires v1.6.1170 of Skyrim to run

 ## Requirements
 These are the minimum recommended specifications to run the list though there may be some wiggle-room on the GPU: